neo-project/docs/tutorial/en-us/7-consensus/4-Examples_and_consensus_scenarios_for_dBFT.md

 - **N1:** Erik Zhang, the Jedi Master;
 - **N2:** Da Hongfei, the hearth of the Smart Economy;
 - **N3:** Peter Lin, the truth in the hearth;
-- **N4:** NEO Ecosystem, the sum of all projects and interests of users, exchanges, and developers;
+- **N4:** Neo Ecosystem, the sum of all projects and interests of users, exchanges, and developers;
 - **N5:** City of Zion, the combination and partnership of individuals around the world;
 - **N6:** NeoResearch Butterfly, the ability to explore, recover, and transform;
 - **N7:** Master Yoda, learning from past.